Finc3/smartUTMjar/README.md

 This is a script collection that stores utm parameters in cookie and offers a service to add them into a hidden field of a html form for submission into i.e. a CRM system.
 All visits are recorded (if properly integrated with cookie consent).
 The top 6 search engines are explicitly marked as organic traffic.
 All other visits are recorded as "referrer" with the host from which the user visited your website.
-Besides utm parameters, the script also records the google click id, facebook click id and linkedin click id.
+Besides utm parameters, the script also records the google click id, facebook click id and linkedin click id and HubSpot tracking cookie.
 This might be helpful for offline conversions (For example you have a dedicated sales process after signup).
-This tool helps you to track your ad revelant and analytics relevant traffic throughout your whole tool stack and not only on your website.
+This tool helps you to track your ad relevant and analytics relevant traffic throughout your whole tool stack and not only on your website.

 ## How to use it?